Jolanrensen/kt-suspend-props-plugin/README.md

 ```

 ## Future improvements
+1. Suspend properties inside a scope
-1. Write IntelliJ plugin
+2. Write IntelliJ plugin
-2. Interface support
+3. Interface support
-3. Robust naming of under-the-hood-created functions
+4. Robust naming of under-the-hood-created functions
-4. Making sure creating an annotation class SuspendProp by the user is no longer needed
+5. Making sure creating an annotation class SuspendProp by the user is no longer needed
-5. Local Suspend Delegates (might require variable references to work)
+6. Local Suspend Delegates (might require variable references to work)
-6. thisRef in suspend operator functions is now always null, make this work
+7. thisRef in suspend operator functions is now always null, make this work
-7. Extension suspend properties and extension suspend operator funs
+8. Extension suspend properties and extension suspend operator funs
-8. Extension function on KProperty to get suspend getters/setters with reflection
+9. Extension function on KProperty to get suspend getters/setters with reflection

 ## How does it work?
 The plugin essentially rewrites the property into suspend functions.
 It works in two stages: